-After two delightfully sun-drenched trips to Maui, I feel like I’m qualified to give a proper list of all the cool things to do in Maui.
+After two delightfully sun-drenched trips to Maui, I feel like I’m qualified to give a proper list of all the best things to do on the Hawaiian island.

-Even after both of my visits to the Hawaiian island, there’s still so much more to see and do!
+Even after both of my visits to Maui, there’s still so much more to see and do!
 You know you’ve found a holiday destination that’s pretty close to perfect when you return in less than two years and still love every second of your time there.

 BEST THINGS TO DO IN MAUI